DOCTOR: A Simple Method for Detecting Misclassification Errors: Introduction

 \subsection{Related works}

 Recent works have shown that the accuracy of a classifier and its ability to output soft-predictions that represent the true posteriors estimate can be totally disjointed~\cite{GuoPSW2017ICML,KuleshovE2016CoRR,KuleshovL2015NIPS}.
-Furthermore, models often tend to be overconfident in their decision even when their predictions fail~\cite{HeinAB2018CVPR,KristiadiHH2020ICML}.
+Furthermore, models often tend to be overconfident about their decision even when their predictions fail~\cite{HeinAB2018CVPR,KristiadiHH2020ICML}.
 This motivates a novel research area that strives to develop methods to assess when decisions made by classifiers should or should not be trusted.
 Although the detection of OOD samples is a different (domain) problem, it is naturally expected that samples from a distribution that is significantly different from the training one cannot be correctly classified.
-In~\cite{LiangLS2018ICLR}, the authors propose a method which increases the peakiness of the softmax output by adding perturbations to the input samples and applying temperature scaling~\cite{GuoPSW2017ICML,HintonVD2015NIPSWS,Platt1999ALMC} to the classifier logits in order to better detect in-distribution samples.
+In~\cite{LiangLS2018ICLR}, the authors propose a method which increases the peakiness of the softmax output by perturbing the input samples and applying temperature scaling~\cite{GuoPSW2017ICML,HintonVD2015NIPSWS,Platt1999ALMC} to the classifier logits in order to better detect in-distribution samples.
 It is worth noticing that this method requires additional information on the internal structure of the latent code of the model.
-A very different approach~\cite{HsuSJK2020IEEEX,LeeLLS2018NeurIPS} tackles OOD detection by using \textit{Mahalanobis distance}.
+A very different approach~\cite{HsuSJK2020IEEEX,LeeLLS2018NeurIPS} tackles OOD detection by using the \textit{Mahalanobis distance}.
 Although this approach appears to be more powerful, it also requires additional samples to learn the mean by class and the covariance matrix of the in-distribution.
 In~\cite{DeVriesWT2018CoRR}, classifiers are trained to output calibrated confidence estimates that are used to perform OOD detection.
 A related line of research is concerned with the problem of \textit{selective predictions} (aka~\textit{reject options}) in deep neural networks.
-The main motivation for selective prediction is to reduce the error rate by abstaining from prediction when in doubt, while keeping the number of correctly classified samples as high as possible~\cite{GeifmanE2017NIPS,GeifmanY2019ICML}.
+The main motivation for selective prediction is reducing the error rate by abstaining from prediction when in doubt, while keeping the number of correctly classified samples as high as possible~\cite{GangradeAISTATS2021,GeifmanE2017NIPS,GeifmanY2019ICML}.
 The idea is to combine classifiers with \textit{rejection functions} by observing the classifiers' output, without using any supervision, to decide whether to accept or to reject the classification outcome.
-In~\cite{GeifmanE2017NIPS}, an interesting rejection function which compares the maximum soft-probability is introduced, called \textit{softmax response}, with a pre-determined threshold to decide whether to accept or reject the class prediction given by the model.
+In~\cite{GeifmanE2017NIPS}, the authors introduce \textit{softmax response}, a rejection function which compares the maximum soft-probability to a pre-determined threshold to decide whether to accept or reject the class prediction given by the model.